 an anointing to preach the gospel –

-Whatever the Old Testament said when Paul went preaching Jesus to the people he
+that whatever the Old Testament said Paul fulfilled when he went preaching Jesus to the people, and now everything Paul

 go and tell people about Jesus, and to them we are prophets.
 That doesn’t

-mean they will listen to us anymore than they listened to the prophets of the
+mean they will listen to us anymore than they listened to the prophets of old, but persecuted them and

 prophet.
 Some might say we are not prophets because we don’t have the word of